nipreps/petprep/README.md

-# petprep
-PETPrep: A Robust Preprocessing Pipeline for PET Data
+# PETPrep: A Robust Preprocessing Pipeline for PET Data